joergschultzelutter/core-aprs-client/README.md

     - Program crash handler, allowing you to get notified in case the client crashes

 ## Configuring the client
-The steps for starting the client are described [here](docs/configuration.md).
+The steps for modifying the client's config file are described [here](docs/configuration.md).

 ## Running the client
 The steps for starting the client are described [here](docs/client_start.md).

-## Extending the client
+## Extending the client with your own code
 The steps for adding your own extensions to the client are described [here](docs/extensions.md).

 ## Client schematics